 Pearl has extensive experience in advocacy and governance.
 She was Co-Founder and Co-Chair of the Equity Diversity Committee within the Media Entertainment and Arts Alliance (MEAA) and held positions on the MEAA Board and the National Performers Committee (NPC) for Actors Equity.
-She currently sits on the AFTRS Council and on the board of Critical Stages Touring.
-She is the NSW Chapter Head for the Australian Directors Guild (ADG) and a member of the Screen Australia Gender Matters Taskforce.
+She has been in the AFTRS Council, on the Screen Australia Gender Matters Taskforce, and was NSW Chapter Head for the Australian Directors Guild (ADG).
+Currently, she sits on the board of Critical Stages Touring and the ADG.

 Pearl holds a Master of Commerce (Strategy, Innovation, & Entrepreneurship), which she completed on a Business Leader Postgraduate Scholarship from the University of Sydney, and a Bachelor of Communications (Media Studies) from Edith Cowan University.
 She also graduated from the National Institute of Dramatic Art (NIDA) with a Bachelor of Dramatic Art (Acting).
-Pearl is currently completing her PhD in Creative Practice at the University of NSW, where her research focus is on the development of intersectional characters.
+Pearl is currently completing her PhD in Creative Practice at the University of NSW, where her research focus is on intersectionality in screen culture and production.

 Pearl was named a Woman of Influence by the Australian Financial Review and Westpac in 2016.
 She was featured in the book 200 Women, which showcased influential women from around the world, and delivered a TEDx talk entitled Reimagining Diversity.